Skip to main content

 (2) Each residential care facility's consumer satisfaction survey data and regulatory survey data.

-(3) Other publicly-available information to help the public compare and select long-term care service providers, including, but not limited to, nursing home staffing information published by CMS.
+(3) Other publicly-available information to help the public compare and select long-term care facilities.

 Supplemental Information